starknet-edu/starknetbook/src/ch02-13-foundry-forge.md

 Before deploying a starknet contract, we need a contract_class.

-Get it using the declare function from [starknet Foundry](#https://foundry-rs.github.io/starknet-foundry/)
+Get it using the declare function from [Starknet Foundry](#https://foundry-rs.github.io/starknet-foundry/)

-Supply values the constructor arguments when deploying
+Supply values for the constructor arguments when deploying

 ```